blawrencenstest/CircleCITest/README.md

 Login Basics
 ===
 Login Basics is an implementation of an Android app that support Login with Facebook, Google Plus (G+) and your own login logic.
-The aim of this project is to serve as basis to build apps that require login as a feature.

 Screenshots
 -------